BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

 ==============
 Overview
 -----------
-Now you have looked a both the Integration and Hybrid capabilities of Azure Stack HCI and Azure, you can now start looking at deploying some workloads on the Azure Stack HCI Cluster leveraging the Windows Admin Center.
+Now you have looked a both the Integration and Hybrid capabilities of Azure Stack HCI and Azure, you can start looking at deploying some workloads on the Azure Stack HCI Cluster leveraging the Windows Admin Center.

 Contents
 -----------